 With the sloped ramp, one can walk the way he needs, long or short steps, fast or slow, like on a street pavement “

 This iconic helix, changing a rough climb into an architectonic stroll, also attests to the ingenuity and freedom of the creativity of France in-between war eras.
-Its dizzy esthetic inspired Frank Lloyd Wright when he was conceiving the very famous New York Guggenheim Museum in 1959.
+Its dizzy esthetic inspired Frank Lloyd Wright when he was conceiving the famous New York Guggenheim Museum in 1959.